filamentphp/filament/packages/admin/docs/08-plugins.md

 ### Scripts

 To include a custom script, add it to the `getScripts()` method in your service provider.
 You should use a unique name as the key and the URL to the script as the value.
+These scripts will be added after the core Filament script.

 ```php
 use Filament\PluginServiceProvider;